German Shepherd: Variants

-Intelligence

-German Shepherds were bred specifically for their intelligence.
-In a list of breeds most likely to bark as watchdogs, Stanley Coren ranked the breed in second place.
-Coupled with their strength, this trait makes the breed desirable as police, guard and search and rescue dogs, as they are able to quickly learn various tasks and interpret instructions better than other breeds.

-Temperament
+Behavior

 German Shepherds are moderately active dogs and are described in breed standards as self assured.
 The breed is marked by a willingness to learn and an eagerness to have a purpose.
-They are curious, which makes them excellent guard dogs and suitable for search missions.
+The breed standard describes them as curious, a trait desirable in roles like guard dogs and search missions.
 They can become overprotective of their family and territory, especially if not socialised correctly.
 They are not inclined to become immediate friends with strangers.
 German Shepherds are highly intelligent and obedient, as well as protective of their owners.

-Aggression and biting
+Intelligence

+German Shepherds were bred specifically for their intelligence.
+In a list of breeds most likely to bark as watchdogs, Stanley Coren ranked the breed in second place.
+Coupled with their strength, this trait makes the breed desirable as police, guard and search and rescue dogs, as they are able to quickly learn various tasks and interpret instructions better than other breeds.

+Bite and jaw force

 A 2020 literature review in Plastic and Reconstructive Surgery found that from 1971 to 2018, of all pure breed dogs in the United States, the German Shepherd was responsible for the most bites severe enough to require hospital treatment.

-While an Australian report from 1999 provides statistics showing that German Shepherds are the breed third most likely to attack a person in some Australian locales, once their popularity is taken into account, the percentages of attacks by German Shepherds drops to 38th.
+An Australian report from 1999 provides statistics showing that German Shepherds are the breed third most likely to attack a person in some Australian locales.
+After the reporters evaluated the breed’s popularity, they reduced the percentage of attacks by German Shepherds to 38th place.

 According to the National Geographic Channel television show Dangerous Encounters, the bite of a German Shepherd has a force of over 238 lbf (compared with that of a Rottweiler, over 265–328 lbf, a Pit bull, 235 lbf, a Labrador Retriever, of approximately 230 lbf, or a human, of approximately 86 lbf).